whistle87/seminar3/instruction_git.md

 To look a log of abbreviated commit data (just in one line) print

-    git log -oneline
+    git log --oneline

 ## Viewing a full list of commiting

-To look at log off all commit print
+To look at log of all commit print

     git log --all